By Sally B. Weigand

 Visitors camp, hike, fish; enjoy the sound and sight of tumbling waterfalls; spot wildlife; play on the Delaware River; drive scenic roadways; and immerse themselves in the past at historical villages.

 Let’s begin on the New Jersey side of the river, which includes 28 miles of the Appalachian National Scenic Trail.

-Old Mine Road, a mid-1700s connection between Philadelphia, the Hudson Valley, and Pahaquarry Mines, still serves as the Water Gap’s main passageway, one that lures bicyclists and motorists to experience its historical past.
+A mid-1700s connection between Philadelphia, the Hudson Valley, and Pahaquarry Mines, it still serves as the Water Gap’s main passageway, one that lures bicyclists and motorists to experience its historical past.
 Following are sites it leads to when traveling south to north.

 But first, keep in mind the road is narrow, can be very steep, and some portions are dirt.
 Potholes and ruts can make it difficult as well.
 Park officials do not recommend driving it in a large RV.
 To check current road conditions, contact one of the park visitors centers listed at the end of this article.

 Life in rural America revolved around small settlements where people established farms, businesses, churches, and schools.
 Millbrook Village is a reconstruction of a 19th-century village, though it does not replicate the Millbrook of yesteryear.
 A mill was first built there sometime between 1732 and 1750; in 1832, a new gristmill was built, and around it the village of Millbrook began to grow.
 Farmers gathered at the mill while their grains were ground, giving local merchants an opportunity to sell services and wares.
 At its peak in 1875, Millbrook was home to about 75 residents and had 19 major buildings.